alanssitis/smart-air-hockey-table/web/src/pages/team/achungma.md

 ### Description of Project Design Efforts

-This week consisted of preping the boards for the table and gluing it together, soldering boards and testing some code on them, and changes to code.
+This week consisted of prepping the boards for the table and gluing it together, soldering boards and testing some code on them, and changes to code.

 #### Finishing Boards